 But that’s no reason to stay at home.
 There are ways to make going to the bathroom in the outdoors relatively clean, easy, and dare we say, comfortable.

-From female urination devices to Below are best practices and devices that will help you feel properly prepared the next time nature calls.
+From female urination devices to portable camping toilets, below are best practices and devices that will help you feel properly prepared the next time nature calls.

 Peeing in Nature: A Woman’s Guide